 strategy field in the desired Metric object when creating your experiment.
 You can specify

-optimize, which is the default, or
+optimize, which is the default.
+Set a metric strategy to

 Creating the Experiment